Doctors

 1 results of 1 | Open Now |

-Burnie ( BER-nee; pirinilaplu/palawa kani: pataway) is a port city located on the north-west coast of Tasmania, Australia.
+Burnie ( BER-nee; pirinilaplu/palawa kani: Pataway) is a port city on the north-west coast of Tasmania, Australia.
 It is the fourth largest city on the island, located approximately 325 kilometres (202 mi) north-west of the state capital of Hobart, 147 kilometres (91 mi) north-west of Launceston, and 47 kilometres (29 mi) west of Devonport.
-As of the 2021 census, Burnie has a population of 19,918, with a municipality area spanning 600 square kilometres (230 sq mi), administered by the City of Burnie.
+Founded in 1827 as Emu Bay, the township was renamed in the early 1840s after William Burnie, a director of the Van Diemen's Land Company, and proclaimed a city by Queen Elizabeth II on 26 April 1988.
+As of the 2021 census, Burnie has a population of 19,918, with a municipality area of 600 square kilometres (230 sq mi), administered by the City of Burnie.

 Set your home and work address and access your most frequently used addresses easily.